 Now we get down to the brass tacks.
 It’s time to put up or shut up.
 Put your money where your mouth…

 Well you get the idea.

-So here's what you need to include to make each of the four stages of your lifecycle marketing work like a well oiled machine.
+So here’s what you need to include to make each of the four stages of your Lifecycle Marketing work like a well oiled machine.

 That means taking them on a journey – which is really just a nice way of of saying you decide what they do next.

-But that's okay because providing they need what you're offering, you're simply helping them get there faster.
-As opposed to getting lost in your site's navigation, getting bored or distracted by a squirrel.
+But that’s okay because providing they need what you’re offering, you’re simply helping them get there faster.

-Getting the right customer to your site is only half the battle because at this juncture you don't necessarily know who they are and you definitely don't know what they need.
+Getting the right customer to your site is only half the battle because at this juncture you don’t necessarily know who they are and you don’t know what they need.